 - 100 percent internship match every year

-- A low attrition rate (2.2 percent in past five years)
+- A low attrition rate (2.2 percent in the past five years)

 - An average national licensure exam score of one standard deviation above the national mean

 - 100 percent of our graduates are placed in either postdoctoral fellowships or employment

 We hope that you will consider our Clinical Psychology Graduate Program for your graduate training.
 Please contact us if we can assist you in your application process.